m10x/Gw2ChatCodeBuddy/README.md

 Then Gw2ChatCodeBuddy is what you need.
 It calculates the Chat Code for a certain amount of LIs, LDs, KPs or any other item chat code, copies it to the clipboard and emulates the key strokes "enter" and "left control" + "v" to post it.
-You can assign different amounts of LIs/LDs or KPs to the Hotkeys F1-F11.
+You can assign different amounts of LIs/LDs or KPs to the Hotkeys F1-F11 (or even to any other key).

 I'm currently learning Python and i wanted to do a script which may be useful for some people. :)
 I use PyInstaller to pack the script into an executable.
 So you only have 1 file which you can easily use.